databricks/mlops-stacks/README.md

 ## FAQ

-### Do I need separate dev/staging/prod workspaces to use this stack?
+### Do I need separate dev/staging/prod workspaces to use MLOps Stacks?
 We recommend using separate dev/staging/prod Databricks workspaces for stronger isolation between environments.
 For example, Databricks REST API rate limits are applied per-workspace, so if using [Databricks Model Serving](https://docs.databricks.com/applications/mlflow/model-serving.html), using separate workspaces can help prevent high load in staging from DOSing your production model serving endpoints.

-However, you can run the stack against just a single workspace, against a dev and staging/prod workspace, etc. Just supply the same workspace URL for `input_databricks_staging_workspace_host` and `input_databricks_prod_workspace_host`.
+However, you can create a single workspace stack, by supplying the same workspace URL for `input_databricks_staging_workspace_host` and `input_databricks_prod_workspace_host`.
 If you go this route, we recommend using different service principals to manage staging vs prod resources, to ensure that CI workloads run in staging cannot interfere with production resources.

 ### I have an existing ML project.
-Can I productionize it using this stack?
+Can I productionize it using MLOps Stacks?
 Yes.
-Currently, you can instantiate a new project from the stack and copy relevant components into your existing project to productionize it.
-The stack is modularized, so you can e.g. copy just the GitHub Actions workflows under `.github` or ML resource configs under ``{{.input_root_dir}}/{{template `project_name_alphanumeric_underscore` .}}/resources`` and ``{{.input_root_dir}}/{{template `project_name_alphanumeric_underscore` .}}/bundle.yml`` into your existing project.
+Currently, you can instantiate a new project and copy relevant components into your existing project to productionize it.
+MLOps Stacks is modularized, so you can e.g. copy just the GitHub Actions workflows under `.github` or ML resource configs under ``{{.input_root_dir}}/{{template `project_name_alphanumeric_underscore` .}}/resources`` and ``{{.input_root_dir}}/{{template `project_name_alphanumeric_underscore` .}}/databricks.yml`` into your existing project.

-### Can I adopt individual components of the stack?
+### Can I adopt individual components of MLOps Stacks?
-For this use case, we recommend instantiating the full stack via [Databricks asset bundle templates](https://docs.databricks.com/en/dev-tools/bundles/templates.html) and copying the relevant stack subdirectories.
-For example, all ML resource configs are defined under ``{{.input_root_dir}}/{{template `project_name_alphanumeric_underscore` .}}/resources`` and ``{{.input_root_dir}}/{{template `project_name_alphanumeric_underscore` .}}/bundle.yml``, while CI/CD is defined e.g. under `.github` if using GitHub Actions, or under `.azure` if using Azure DevOps.
+For this use case, we recommend instantiating via [Databricks asset bundle templates](https://docs.databricks.com/en/dev-tools/bundles/templates.html) and copying the relevant subdirectories.
+For example, all ML resource configs are defined under ``{{.input_root_dir}}/{{template `project_name_alphanumeric_underscore` .}}/resources`` and ``{{.input_root_dir}}/{{template `project_name_alphanumeric_underscore` .}}/databricks.yml``, while CI/CD is defined e.g. under `.github` if using GitHub Actions, or under `.azure` if using Azure DevOps.

-### Can I customize this stack?
+### Can I customize my MLOps Stack?
 Yes.
 We provide the default stack in this repo as a production-friendly starting point for MLOps.
 However, in many cases you may need to customize the stack to match your organization's best practices.
 See [the stack customization guide](stack-customization.md) for details on how to do this.

-### Does the MLOps stack cover data (ETL) pipelines?
+### Does the MLOps Stacks cover data (ETL) pipelines?

-Since MLOps Stack is based on [databricks CLI bundles](https://docs.databricks.com/dev-tools/cli/bundle-commands.html), it's not limited only to ML workflows and assets - it works for assets across the Databricks Lakehouse.
+Since MLOps Stacks is based on [databricks CLI bundles](https://docs.databricks.com/dev-tools/cli/bundle-commands.html), it's not limited only to ML workflows and assets - it works for assets across the Databricks Lakehouse.
 For instance, while the existing ML code samples contain feature engineering, training, model validation, deployment and batch inference workflows, you can use it for Delta Live Tables pipelines as well.